Specialized Asthma Care

-The Asthma Program at at Edinburg Children's Hospital is certified by The Joint Commission for providing quality care, treatment and services.
+The Asthma Program at South Texas Health System Children's is certified by The Joint Commission for providing quality care, treatment and services.
 It is also one of the few asthma programs in the United States designated as a Center of Excellence.

 Children receive personal, individualized care from physicians, nurses and respiratory therapists, specially trained to help them manage their asthma and breathe easier.
 The program also offers education and support to help kids and their parents understand the condition, learn how to live as symptom free as possible and prevent future asthma attacks.

-When you bring your child to the Asthma Program at Edinburg Children's Hospital, physicians, nurses and respiratory therapists will provide personalized care tailored to his or her specific needs.
+When you bring your child to the Asthma Program at South Texas Health System Children's, physicians, nurses and respiratory therapists will provide personalized care tailored to his or her specific needs.
 Our Emergency Department has two dedicated asthma rooms where we can help children manage their asthma and breathe easier.
 The rooms are equipped with a comfortable sofa, recliners, books, toys and a TV to minimize the child's anxiety.